rene-richter/moderncpp/docs/23_class_templates.md

 # Class templates

-To stage a problem: Sometimes we have to deal with Points on screen (integer pixel coordinates) and points in the two-dimensional real plane (floating-point coordinates):
+To stage a problem: Sometimes we have to deal with points on screen (integer pixel coordinates) and points in the two-dimensional real plane (floating-point coordinates):

 Q: Is it possible to have two different sorts of `Point` types in the same program like this: